WorldWideTelescope/worldwide-telescope-manual/content/_index.md

 Windows version is downloaded and installed first, then run, and has a few more features.
 The web client is not downloaded and installed, is based on HTML5, and has fewer features but can be customized.

-_WorldWide Telescope is created by Microsoft Research using the Microsoft high performance Visual Experience Engine, and the project is dedicated to legendary researcher Jim Gray, without whom this project would not have happened.
-WorldWide Telescope is released as a free resource to the astronomy and education community with the hope that it will inspire and empower people to explore and understand the universe like never before._